stevepurdie/saap-docs/content/for-administrators/cluster/upgrade.md

 The history contains a list of the most recent versions applied to the cluster.
 This value is updated when the CVO applies an update.
 The list is ordered by date, where the newest update is first in the list.

-If the rollout completed successfully, updates in the history have a state of Completed.
+If the roll-out completed successfully, updates in the history have a state of Completed.
 Otherwise, the update has a state of Partial if the update failed or did not complete.

 ```
 [user@host ~]$ oc describe clusterversion